Abu Dhabi at a Glance

 Working in Abu Dhabi

 Due to its strong economy and modern cityscape, expats often get the impression that working in Abu Dhabi is a lucrative option.
 However, expats from Western countries often earn less in Abu Dhabi than they would in their respective home countries.
 Only those with special skills in the technical sector or management may indeed be able to receive a generous salary when working in Abu Dhabi.

-The city’s free trade zone, the Industrial City of Abu Dhabi HCSEZ, especially welcomes foreign investment and business, thus creating new jobs.
+The city’s free trade zone, the Industrial City of Abu Dhabi HCSEZ, especially welcomes international investment and business, thus creating new jobs.
 International companies or branch offices of foreign businesses are among the top employers for expats working in Abu Dhabi.

 The Economic Climate

 To boost the tourism sector and create new job opportunities, hotels and entertainment facilities offer visitors all kinds of luxuries.
-A branch of France’s Louvre, a Ferrari theme park and numerous shopping malls do not only provide an additional source of income but are also major leisure-time attractions for foreigners working in Abu Dhabi.
+A branch of France’s Louvre, a Ferrari theme park, and numerous shopping malls do not only provide an additional source of income but are also major leisure-time attractions for foreigners working in Abu Dhabi.

 Expat Employment in Abu Dhabi

 In the past few years, many large corporations and international companies have relocated their business to Abu Dhabi.
 Expats with specialized knowledge and good language skills often find work with these companies.